Are you an INFJ empath?

 First, it’s important to know that there are many types of empaths.
 They have different abilities and sensitivities.

 There is the intuitive or clairvoyant empath who has a clear, deep knowing of what is and a strong “gut feeling” about people.
-There is the physical empath who is able to feel the physical pain of others in their own body.
+There is a physical empath who is able to feel the physical pain of others in their own body.
 There are also the geomantic, animal, and plant empaths who feel very connected to the environments, animals, and plants respectively.

 I have a friend who is a medium empath.
 He said he can see ghosts and the spirits of deceased people.
 When he goes into a building or a room, he instantaneously knows if the place is “dirty” or “clean”.